ibm-cloud-docs/hpc-ibm-spectrumlsf/fixpack-support.md

 | ----- | ----------- | --------------- | ------------ | ------------ |
 | Fix Pack 14 | "hpc-lsf-fp14-deployer-rhel810-v1" | "hpc-lsf-fp14-rhel810-v1" | hpc-lsf-fp14-compute-rhel810-v1 | hpc-lsf-fp14-compute-rhel810-v1 |
 | Fix Pack 15 | "hpc-lsf-fp15-deployer-rhel810-v1" | "hpc-lsf-fp15-rhel810-v1" | hpc-lsf-fp15-compute-rhel810-v1 | hpc-lsf-fp15-compute-rhel810-v1 |
-{: caption="Fix Pack Images" caption-side="bottom"}
+{: caption="Fix Pack images" caption-side="bottom"}

-The images used for login, compute, and dynamic nodes are the same.
+The images used for login node, compute node, and dynamic nodes are the same.
 {: note}

 If you are using the `lsf_version` as FP14, then by default FP14 images should be used.
 This implies same for FP15 also.
 If you are using different images for different LSF versions, then the deployment will fail stating that some of the packages are not available.